uaich123/Tuition-Prediction/README.md

 - Predict tuition fees for 600+ universities
 - Search and filter supported institutions
 - Inputs include country, city, university, degree level, duration, rent, insurance, and more
-- View all supported universities with location details
+- View all supported universities.
+Not case sensitive.

 ---